DAS-RCN/DAS_metadata/contribute.md

 Here's how you can contribute to DAS-RCN's proposed DAS metadata reporting format:

 * Want to make a change to the reporting format?
 Copy and paste one of the **issue templates** below and [submit a new issue](https://github.com/vhlai-seis/DAS_metadata/issues/new).
 * Have a question?
-Contact us at voonhui.lai @ anu.edu.au ; kmhodgk @ sandia.gov ; rmellors @ ucsd.edu
+Contact us at voonhui.lai @ anu.edu.au ; rmellors @ ucsd.edu
 .

 ---